Garcinia binucao: Description

 Binukaw is an evergreen tree growing to a maximum height of around 25 m with a trunk around 40 cm in diameter.
 The leaves are oblong to obovate around 5 to 12 cm long and 4 to 7 cm wide.
 The flowers are reddish to creamy white in color.
 The fruits are round berries, around 4 cm in diameter with a juicy pulp and numerous seeds.

 Distribution

-Binukaw is endemic to the Philippines.
+Binukaw is endemic to the Philippines, and is only found in the western Visayas region, such as Panay and Negros.

 Culinary

 The sour fruits are edible and can be eaten raw.
-They are also commonly used as a souring agent in traditional Filipino dishes like sinigang.
+They are also commonly used as a souring agent in traditional Filipino dishes like sinigang, Kadyos, baboy, kag langka, and cansi.
+Because cultivation of the fruit is limited to the western Visayas, it has also been sold in powder or paste form, or as jams or other sauces for easier distribution elsewhere in the Philippines.

 'Takway' is called "pansit ng bukid" since it grows almost anywhere in the fields.
 In Iloilo, it is called "palutpot" or "runners" of root crops or taro.
 As culinary ingredient, it combines with coconut milk, like ginataang alimango.
 In Davao City, paksiw na takway is blended with mora moro or mackerel scad (galunggong).